Martial law for a moment: What just happened in South Korea

 Protesters chanting for Mr. Yoon’s removal rallied in Seoul Wednesday night.

-“There’s going to be a fight for sure – not with fists and clubs but in the courts and halls of the National Assembly.
-The Korean people will be the biggest loser,” says Gen. Chun.
+“There’s going to be a fight for sure – not with fists and clubs, but in the courts and halls of the National Assembly.
+The Korean people will be the biggest loser,” says General Chun.

-“But we have been through this before,” he said, recalling the 2016 impeachment and removal of then President Park Geun-hye for involvement in a political scandal.
+“But we have been through this before,” he said, recalling the 2016 impeachment and removal of then-President Park Geun-hye for involvement in a political scandal.
 “I am optimistic that we will be able to find our way.”

 Q: How will South Korea’s political uncertainty impact its security?

-As a treaty partner of the United States, South Korea has a solid partnership with the U.S. military as well as European forces under the United Nations command, which helps safeguard the country from North Korean aggression.
+As a treaty partner of the United States, South Korea has a solid partnership with the U.S. military as well as European forces under the United Nations Command, which helps safeguard the country from North Korean aggression.

 Pyongyang may exploit the political unrest in Seoul as a propaganda tool, experts say.
-More concerning for Washington and Tokyo, however, are that the potential replacement of Mr. Yoon would deprive the tripartite alliance of a powerful advocate.
+More concerning for Washington and Tokyo, however, is that the potential replacement of Mr. Yoon would deprive the tripartite alliance of a powerful advocate.
 Mr. Yoon oversaw a dramatic easing of tensions between South Korea and Japan, and the advancement of defense cooperation with both Washington and Tokyo.

 “This will ... strain South Korea-Japan ties and make trilateral cooperation with the U.S. more difficult, potentially leading to more instability in the region, emboldening Russia, China, and North Korea,” said Alexander Lipke, Asia program coordinator at the European Council on Foreign Relations, in an email.

-The U.S. Embassy released a statement calling Mr. Yoon’s ending of martial law “a crucial step,” stressing the need to “support our shared values.”
+The U.S. Embassy released a statement calling Mr. Yoon’s ending of martial law “a crucial step,” and stressing the need to “support our shared values.”
 It reiterated the U.S. “ironclad commitment” to the alliance.

 More broadly, experts say that Seoul’s preoccupation with its domestic political crisis is likely to distract from its ability to focus on global issues, such as Ukraine.